SUKOHI/ClampBolt/README.md

     }

-[Note]: The file path is `/storage/app/attachment_key/` in this case.
+Note: The file path is `/storage/app/attachment_key/` in this case.

-And if you use dot notation like so, all of the files will be saved in `photos`.
+And if you use dot notation as follows, all of the files will be saved in `photos`.
 I mean in the same folder.

     public function upload(Request $request, Item $item) {